View Document Text

 Essex Financial Services, Inc. (“Essex Financial” or the “Advisor”) is a registered investment advisor with the U.S.

-of Connecticut.
-Essex Financial was founded in August 2003 and is wholly owned by Essex Bank and operated by
+State of Connecticut.
+Essex Financial was founded in August 2003 and is wholly owned by Essex Bank and

-Charles Cumello Jr (President and Chief Executive Officer), Susan Roth (Chief Operating Officer, Treasurer, and
+operated by Charles Cumello Jr (President and Chief Executive Officer), Susan Roth (Chief Operating Officer,

-Secretary) and Nancy Stillman (Chief Compliance Officer).
-This Disclosure Brochure provides information regarding
+Treasurer, and Secretary) and Nancy Stillman (Chief Compliance Officer).
+This Disclosure Brochure provides

 B. Advisory Services Offered

-pension and profit-sharing plans, Taft-Hartley plans, trusts, estates, charitable institutions, foundations, endowments
+corporate pension and profit-sharing plans, Taft-Hartley plans, trusts, estates, charitable institutions, foundations,

-Advisor upholds a duty of loyalty, fairness and good faith towards each Client and seeks to mitigate potential conflicts
+the Advisor upholds a duty of loyalty, fairness and good faith towards each Client and seeks to mitigate potential

-of interest.
+conflicts of interest.
 Essex Financial's fiduciary commitment is further described in the Advisor’s Code of Ethics.
-For more
+For

-information regarding the Code of Ethics, please see Item 11 – Code of Ethics, Participation or Interest in Client
+more information regarding the Code of Ethics, please see Item 11 – Code of Ethics, Participation or Interest in

 Wealth Management Services